 Freight with origin and destination locations that are near major lanes and desirable routes

-Who's Part of Box Truck Direct?
-YOU ARE!!!
+Who Should be Part of Box Truck LTL Pallet Program?
+YOU SHOULD!!!

 Here is how it works:

-As a carrier in our network, you are contracted to take pallets at a specific pricing.
-Each individual shipper pays a Minimum for just going to pick up the 1st pallet.
-Our minimum is $70 for the first pallet.
+As a member carrier in our network, you are contracted to take pallets at a specific pricing.
+Each individual shipper agrees to pays an accepted Minimum for each stop.
+Our initial stop minimum is $70 for the first pallet.
+The charge for each additional pallet starts at $35.00 per pallet and the LTL volume rate starts at a base rate and per mile charge.
+Volume LTL rates mean that you can make more money because of the rate per mile inclusion.
 The average pallet a LTL shipper moves is 1.5 pallets.
 There are volume discounts or breaks as they call it.
 You are not obligated to take any freight.
 The idea behind this is as follows:

 Shipper # 1 - 1 Pallet $70.00